 Peru: Volunteers with a British passport do not need a visa for working on Amazon Hope.
 Volunteers who do not have a British passport should make their own enquiries about the necessity for a visa.

-To ensure the quality of service provided to the people in Peru and Tanzania is of the highest standard, and in keeping with Vine Trust’s commitment with the Ministry of Health in Peru and Tanzania, all healthcare volunteers with the Vine Trust will be confirmed as having current eligibility to practise as a clinician in the UK and that they remain in good professional standing.
-For Doctors it will also be necessary to confirm that you hold a current GMC licence to practise.
+To ensure the quality of service provided to the people in Peru and Tanzania is of the highest standard, and in keeping with Vine Trust’s commitment with the Ministry of Health in Peru and Tanzania, all healthcare volunteers with the Vine Trust will be confirmed as having current eligibility to practise as a clinician in the UK/elsewhere and that they remain in good professional standing.
+For Doctors it will also be necessary to confirm that you hold a current GMC licence (or national equivalent) to practise.

 Doctors - current GMC regulations require all doctors to hold a Licence to Practise; this lapses as soon as a retirement has been confirmed unless the Doctor undertakes additional steps to retain the same.
 Whilst revalidation is for 5 years, the License to Practise is linked to working in a recognised clinical environment (technically under supervision of a Responsible Officer) and therefore lapses on retirement.
 The Vine Trust would wish to encourage doctors to consider undertaking an Amazon Hope trip whilst their License to Practise is still valid; the alternative is to volunteer as a general helper alongside colleagues who still have full practising rights.
 The doctor offering supervision would be required to take clinical responsibility for all decisions.
-It is expected that, on board, the skills of all volunteers will be recognised and used to best help the people of Peru and Tanzania.
+It is expected that, on board, the skills of all volunteers will be recognised and used to best help support the activities of the programmes in Peru and Tanzania.

 Dentists and Nurses - at present GDC and NMC registration continues to next renewal point and so Vine Trust welcomes volunteers from Dentists and Nurses during the period of their continued registration after retirement.
 Thereafter the supervision model described above for Doctors would pertain.